braathen/qv-webticket/README.md

 * TicketConfiguration.**Credentials** NetworkCredential(string userName, string Password)

-  Use this to specify the Windows Authentication credentials to be used together with ``WindowsAuthentication``.
+  Use this to specify the Windows Authentication credentials to be used together with _TicketConfiguration.WindowsAuthentication_.
 If no credentials are specified ``UseDefaultCredentials`` will be used to allow the calling process to be used instead.
 This can for example be the application pool in IIS.

 The options below are for redirecting the user to an application instead of the AccessPoint portal:

 * TicketConfiguration.**Document** (string)

   By specifying this the TryUrl will be ignored and instead the user will be redirected directly into the specified application.
-  > Note: This options requires the TicketConfiguration.QvsHost to also be set.
+  > Note: This options requires the _TicketConfiguration.QvsHost_ to also be set.

 * TicketConfiguration.**QvsHost** (string)

-  This option is only used together with TicketConfiguration.Document and tells QlikView which QVS host to use.
+  This option is only used together with _TicketConfiguration.Document_ and tells QlikView which QVS host to use.
 This is the name specified for the QlikView Server in QMC, typically in the form of "QVS@server".

 * TicketConfiguration.**Select** Dictionary<string, string>